Testing gravity with cold atom interferometry: Results and prospects: From lab-scale to large-scale atom interferometers on ground and in space

 A precision test of the equivalence principle on a dedicated satellite was the primary scientific goal of the proposed STE-QUEST (Space-Time Explorer and QUantum Equivalence Space Test) mission that was originally proposed within the ESA Cosmic Vision programme \cite{Aguilera2014,Altschul2015}.
 STE-QUEST was designed to test different aspects of general relativity: In addition to the test of the weak equivalence principle using atom interferometry, major objectives were a measurement of the gravitational redshift and tests of Standard Model extensions.
 A study of STE-QUEST was performed in 2011 at the ESA Concurrent Design Facility at the European Space Research and Technology Centre with the identification of a preliminary design of the mission and its payload; it was followed by a 1-year industrial assessment study.
 In parallel, instrument studies were performed on design, interfaces, resources consolidation, performance budget analysis.
 A White Paper on STE-QUEST was submitted in 2019 to ESA in response to the call for ideas for the Voyage 2050 Long-term planning of the ESA Science Programme \cite{Battelier2019}.

 The SAGE (Space Atomic Gravity Explorer) mission proposal \cite{Tino2019} was submitted to ESA in 2016 in response to the Call for New Science Ideas in ESA's Science Programme.
 It is based on a multi-satellite configuration with payload/instruments including strontium optical atomic clocks, strontium atom interferometers, satellite-to satellite and satellite-to-Earth laser links.
 SAGE has the scientific objective to investigate gravitational waves, dark matter, and other fundamental aspects of gravity such as the weak equivalence principle as well as the connection between gravitational physics and quantum physics.
 The AEDGE (Atomic Experiment for Dark Matter and Gravity Exploration) mission proposal \cite{AbouEl-Neaj2020_AEDGE} was submitted in 2019 to ESA in response to the call for ideas for the Voyage 2050 Long-term planning of the ESA Science Programme.
 While keeping the same mission concept of SAGE, the potential for the investigation of dark matter was emphasized.

-As for other large-scale missions in space involving different satellites and a complex new technology, like for the proposed LISA mission, the approval and the development of the required complex technology requires decades; based on space agencies strategies and available funding, earlier pathfinder smaller missions could be considered with reduced scientific goals that would allow to test the crucial technology.
-The launch of a full-scale atomic detector in space such as SAGE and AEDGE cannot be foreseen before 2040-2050.
+As for other large-scale missions in space involving different satellites and a complex new technology, like for the proposed LISA mission, the approval and the development of the required complex technology can take decades; based on space agencies strategies and available funding, earlier pathfinder smaller missions might be considered with reduced scientific goals that would allow to test the crucial technology.
+The operation in space of a full-scale atomic gravitational observatory such as SAGE cannot be foreseen before 2040-2050.